Splat Hair Dye Review

 Though it takes from your hair, what you put back into the follicle is crucial, so that’s why Splat’s formula is packed with nourishing ingredients like Baobab seed oil and quinoa extract.

 After your color deposit is complete, Splat recommends using a conditioning treatment, and if you’ve chosen one of its Original Complete Kits, then you’re in luck because they include a great one.

 Kits aren’t the only thing the brand has to offer.
 On their website, you’ll find a broad selection of temporary and semi-permanent hair colors, as well as natural formulas and a la carte packets that let you easily mix and match colors.

 In all of Splat’s formulas, you’re getting paraben-free, sulfate-free, PPDs-free, and Ammonia-free color that despite what it lacks, certainly doesn’t skimp on vibrancy.

-In the next section of this Splat Hair Dye review, we’ll walk you through some of the brand’s most popular colors.
+In the next section of this Splat Hair Dye review, I’ll walk you through some of the brand’s most popular colors.

 Splat shades promise high payouts and long-lasting results – up to 4-6 weeks.
 Not sure about a color?
 Use Splat’s Virtual Try On to see your hair transformed before your eyes.